notomato/li3_vagrant/README.md

 # li3_vagrant

-This provides a complete vagrant box, with everything you need to get started with the lithium framework.
+This provides a complete vagrant box, with everything you need to get started with the Lithium PHP framework.

 To get started in 4 steps: